blair3003/journeyman/README.md

 Features of the app include:

-- **Firebase Database** - Data is stored as collections of documents in the no-SQL Firebase Database.
+- **Firestore Database** - Data is stored as collections of documents in the no-SQL Firestore Database.
 - **Optimistic rendering** - Updates to the application data are sent to the server and updated in client state in parallel.
 - **Objective update on change** - Changes to fields in an Objective will be registered instantly.
 - **Authentication** - User account management is handled by Firebase Authentication with the option to sign in with Google.